Vodafone 5G Broadband review

 Performance and speeds

-Even at those speeds though you’re looking at speeds that are far higher than a typical 4G connection, and while some fibre broadband will have that beat, most won’t.
-So you’re likely to be able to get speeds from the Vodafone GigaCube 5G that rival or beat the speeds you can get from conventional broadband – just as long as your home has Vodafone 5G coverage.
+Still, even at 150Mbps you’re looking at speeds that are far higher than a typical 4G connection, and while some fibre broadband will have that beat, many won’t.

 Features and software

-Some 4G broadband devices allow for a frustratingly small number of simultaneous connections, but that’s not so far the case with most 5G ones, including the Vodafone GigaCube 5G, which can get up to 64 devices online at once.
-That means even if you have multiple phones, tablets, TVs, computers, consoles and more all trying to connect to the internet at once, the Vodafone GigaCube 5G won’t have an issue.
+Some 4G broadband devices allow for a frustratingly small number of simultaneous connections, but that’s not so far the case with most 5G ones, including the Vodafone Indoor 5G Hub, which can get up to 64 devices online at once.
+That means even if you have multiple phones, tablets, TVs, computers, consoles and more all trying to connect to the internet at once, the Vodafone Indoor 5G Hub won’t have an issue.

 Alternatives

-The Vodafone GigaCube 5G has two main rivals, namely the Three 5G Hub and the EE Smart 5G Hub.
+The Vodafone Indoor 5G Hub has two main rivals, namely the Three 5G Broadband Hub and the EE Smart 5G Hub 7 Pro.

-But while the devices are similar, tests from RootMetrics suggest that Three and EE offer higher median 5G download speeds than Vodafone, while Opensignal found that Three’s average speeds were higher too, so that’s worth considering – though now that Vodafone and Three are merging, you may be able to use the latter’s signal soon.
-As noted above though, the speeds you personally get will have as much to do with your location as your network.
+Of course, the network often matters more than the hardware, and tests from RootMetrics suggest that Three and EE offer higher median 5G download speeds than Vodafone, while Opensignal found that Three’s average speeds were higher too, so that’s worth considering – though now that Vodafone and Three are merging, you should increasingly be able to use the latter’s signal.
+But the speeds you personally get will have as much to do with your location as your network.

 Beyond these, some networks offer hybrid devices that can work either as home broadband or mobile broadband.
 That is to say, they pump out a 5G signal and can be either battery powered (to take with you) or plugged into the mains (for longer term use in one spot).